 Over the past thirty years Jackson has had numerous art publications released to accompany his exhibitions.
 Four monographs on Jackson have been published by Lund Humphries depicting his career so far; A New Genre of Landscape Painting (2010), Sketchbooks (2012), A Kurt Jackson Bestiary (2015) and Kurt Jackson’s Botanical Landscape (2019).
 A Sansom & Company published book based on his touring exhibition Place was released in 2014.
 Jackson regularly contributes to radio and television and presents environmentally informed art documentaries for the BBC and was the subject for an award winning BBC documentary, ‘A Picture of Britain’.

-He has an Honorary Doctorate (DLitt) from Exeter University and is an Honorary Fellow of St Peter’s College, Oxford University.
+He has an Honorary Doctorate (DLitt) from Exeter University, an Honorary Fellow of St Peter’s College, Oxford University and an Honorary Fellow of Arts University Plymouth.
 He is an ambassador for Survival International and frequently works with Greenpeace, WaterAid, Oxfam and Cornwall Wildlife Trust.
 He is a patron of human rights charity Prisoners of Conscience.
-He is represented by Messum’s in Cork Street, London and is an academician at the Royal West of England Academy.
+He is an academician at the Royal West of England Academy.

-Kurt Jackson and his wife Caroline live and work in the most-westerly town in Britain, St Just-in-Penwith where in 2015 they set up the Jackson Foundation Gallery.
+For over 30 years Kurt Jackson and his wife Caroline have lived and worked in the most-westerly town in Britain, St Just-in-Penwith where in 2015 they set up the Jackson Foundation Gallery.
 They have three grown children and seven young grandchildren.